Mohol bushbaby: Range

-It is found in Angola, Botswana, Democratic Republic of the Congo, Malawi, Mozambique, Namibia, South Africa, Eswatini, Tanzania, Zambia and Zimbabwe.
-Perhaps also present in Rwanda and Burundi.
+The species is found in Angola, Botswana, the Democratic Republic of the Congo, Malawi, Mozambique, Namibia, South Africa, Eswatini, Tanzania, Zambia and Zimbabwe.
+It is perhaps also present in Rwanda and Burundi.

 Habitat

+The species is naturally found in savanna, miombo, and mopane woodland as well as riverine galley forests.
+In these biomes, Acacia and Mopane trees are used as resting and breeding spots as well as food and water sources for the Mohol bushbaby, which reside in the thorny branches in groups of two to seven.

-Breeding populations of this species are to be found in the suburbs of Johannesburg and Pretoria.
+Breeding populations of this species are present in the suburbs of Johannesburg and Pretoria in South Africa.
 Some of these were originally escaped or released pets, while others have migrated from warmer regions.

 Ecology

 The Mohol bushbaby feeds predominantly on insects and gum.
 The gum is an exudate from Acacia trees that oozes out of punctures made by insects.
 The most favoured gum-trees are sweet thorn (Acacia karroo) and umbrella thorn (Acacia tortilis).
 In the winter, the bushbaby moves between gum trees across the ground, but in the wet summer season, it usually travels arboreally, and consumes a much higher percentage of invertebrates.
 Feeding takes place soon after sunset, and then again throughout the night sporadically.